Loading...

 How Do Various Christians View Homosexuality?

-The view of Christians on homosexuality varies widely across different denominations and individuals.
+Views of Christians on homosexuality vary widely across different denominations and individuals.
 Some Christians view homosexuality as a sin, while others view it as morally neutral or even as a gift from God.

-For example, the Catholic Church teaches that homosexual acts are ‘intrinsically disordered’ and that homosexual orientation is ‘objectively disordered.’
+For example, the Catholic Church has taught that homosexual acts are ‘intrinsically disordered’ and that homosexual orientation is ‘objectively disordered.’
 The Catechism of the Catholic Church states that ‘homosexual acts are intrinsically disordered,’ and ‘under no circumstances can they be approved.’
 (CCC, 2357)

 Similarly, many Evangelical denominations view homosexuality as a sin and a violation of God’s plan for human sexuality.
 For example, the Southern Baptist Convention has passed a resolution stating that ‘homosexual behaviour is a sin,’ and that ‘all Christians are called to be examples of moral purity.’